Namami Gange Programme: Announced In June 2014

-Various awareness activities through rallies, campaigns, exhibitions, shram daan, cleanliness drives, competitions, plantation drives, and development and distribution of resource materials were organized.
+Various awareness activities through rallies, campaigns, exhibitions, shram daan, cleanliness drives, competitions, plantation drives, and the development and distribution of resource materials were organized.

-Gange Theme song was released widely and played on digital media to enhance the visibility of the program.
+Gange’s Theme song was released widely and played on digital media to enhance the visibility of the program.
 NMCG ensured presence on Social Media platforms like Facebook, Twitter, YouTube, etc.

 7. Industrial Effluent Monitoring:-The number of Grossly Polluting Industries (GPIs) in April 2019 is 1072.
-Regulation and enforcement through regular and surprise inspections of GPIs is carried out for compliance verification against stipulated environmental norms.
+Regulation and enforcement through regular and surprise inspections of GPIs are carried out for compliance verification against stipulated environmental norms.

 The GPIs are also inspected on annual basis for compliance verification of the pollution norms and process modification, wherever required through third-party technical institutes.

-The first round of inspection of GPIs by the third-party technical institutes has been carried out in 2017.
+The first round of inspection of GPIs by third-party technical institutes has been carried out in 2017.

 The second round of inspection of GPIs has been completed in 2018.
 Out of 961 GPIs inspected in 2018, 636 are complying, 110 are non-complying and 215 are self-closed.